gs-gs/ha-igl-trade_portal/tradetrust/README.md

 Serverless(`api gateway` + `lamda`) open attestation framework REST API wrapper.
 It's running using 2 appoaches: local setups of ApiGw+Lambda or just a normal Express app started and listening port 9090.
 To use ApiGw one you shoudln't rely on the output from the container and just read the `localstack/oa-api.endpoint` file and see the endpoint there.
 Add `document/wrap` for example to use it.
 In case of 9090 port it's `http://localhost:9090/document/wrap` and in case of ApiGw approach you should ssh to the container first and then use the `{endpoint}document/wrap` url (or add localstack to some network and access it from there).

+There is another (simplified) way to run it - check the ``open-attestation-api/docker-compose.yml`` file for details.
+This way it doesn't start any extra services and just runs the code as HTTP REST API on default port.

 Example of the python script doing it (get the valid document format from the test folder)

 ```python